ranaice/anime-list/README.md

 ## Getting Started 🚀

-We currently support only one environment/flavor, which is `development`, but in a real world project we would probably have at least 3 environments:
+We currently support a single environment/flavor (`development`) but in a real world project we would have at least 3:

 - development
 - staging
 - production

-Since we only have one enviroment, we are fine having a single `main.dart` file.
+Since we only have one environment, we are fine having a single `main.dart` file.

-If we defined 3 envinroments, we would need 3 enviroment files, one for each environment, for example:
+If we defined 3 environments, we would need 3 files, one for each environment:
 - `main_development.dart`
 - `main_staging.dart`
 - `main_production.dart`